 Ballet arms are crucial for creating an elegant appearance and showcasing graceful movements in ballet.
 Exercises targeting the shoulder and back muscles, such as arm circles and resistance band pulls, help develop the strength and control needed for ballet.

-These exercises help you achieve professional dancers’ refined movement and poised look by dancing as a full or professional ballet dancer does, similar to experienced professional dancers.
+These exercises help you achieve professional dancers’ refined movement and poised look by dancing like experienced professional dancers do.

 Flexibility and Balance Training